CSUBioGroup/GLAND/README.md

 # GLAND: A Global and Local Attention‐Based Framework for Detecting Small and Non‐Continuous Spatial Domains

 ## Overview
-Recent advances in spatial transcriptomic technology have provided unprecedented insights into tissue architecture by enabling high-throughput gene expression profiling with the corresponding spatial context.
-While identifying spatial domains is a prerequisite for understanding tissue heterogeneity and functional organization, current computational methods often fail to resolve non-continuous or small-scale domains that, despite their biological significance, exhibit complex spatial distribution.
-To address these challenges, we present GLAND, a deep learning framework that integrates global and local attention to resolve multi-scale spatial dependencies.
-GLAND employs a spatial outlier detection strategy to refine the spatial graph, coupled with a dual-branch encoder that simultaneously captures long-range biological similarity and localized spatial continuity.
-Comprehensive benchmarking across 39 slices and 7 spatial transcriptomic platforms demonstrates that GLAND exhibits superior performance in identifying not only traditional continuous spatial domains but also non-continuous and small domains.
-Within the complex tumor microenvironment, GLAND accurately resolves fragmented tumor regions and small lymphoid aggregates.
-Its learned spot embeddings bridge spatial gaps by preserving the transcriptomic identity of tumor domains across distal locations, facilitating a unified characterization of heterogeneous tissue landscapes.
+GLAND is a deep learning framework for spatial domain identification that resolves multi-scale spatial dependencies by integrating global and local attention mechanisms.
+Using a novel spatial outlier detection strategy (spLOF) and a dual-branch encoder to simultaneously capture long-range biological similarities and localized spatial continuity, GLAND consistently improves clustering accuracy across 39 tissue slices from seven diverse spatial transcriptomic platforms.
+It also enables the high-resolution identification of non-continuous and micro-scale domains, effectively resolving fragmented tumor regions and small lymphoid aggregates within the complex tumor microenvironment.

 ## Installation